Nikhil-Sahu106/Cancer-Prediction-Model/README.md

 FUTURE READY TALENT -INTERNSHIP PROJECT<br/>
 ..........................................<br/>

 MICROSOFT AZURE IN HEALTH INDUSTRY<br/>
 In this project I am building a machine learning solution on Microsoft Azure and deploying it to predict whether a patient has a cancer at an early stage.<br/>
 -----------------------------------------------------------------------------------------------<br/>
-.csv contains the dataset used in the project.<br/>
+cancer-dataset.csv contains the dataset used in the project.<br/>
-HeartDiseasePredictor.py is a final python file for the project.<br/>
+Cancer_Prediction_Model.py is a final python file for the project.<br/>
 The python script can be executed in any code editor with custom input to predict heart disease.<br/>

 -------------------------------------------------------------------------------------------------<br/>

 Core Azure services used :<br/>
 1.Machine Learning<br/>
 2.Key vault<br/>